Zorua162/AOC2024/README.md

 ### Day generation

-Things that need updating in each template:
+Things that are updated in each template:

 - Copy template folder
 - Rename it to the current day name (for example dayx)